drush-ops/drush/CONTRIBUTING.md

 ## Git and Pull requests
 * Contributions are submitted, reviewed, and accepted using Github pull requests.
 [Read this article](https://help.github.com/articles/using-pull-requests) for some details.
 We use the _Fork and Pull_ model, as described there.
-* To help keep track of [your assigned issues](https://github.com/dashboard/issues/assigned), simply open an issue to be added as an [Outside Collaborator](https://github.com/orgs/drush-ops/outside-collaborators).
-A maintainer can now assign any issue to you at your request.
 * The latest changes are in the `master` branch.
-* Make a new branch for every feature you're working on.
 * Try to make clean commits that are easily readable (including descriptive commit messages!)
 * Test before you push.
 Get familiar with Unish, our test suite.
 See the test-specific [README.md](tests/README.md)
 * Make small pull requests that are easy to review but make sure they do add value by themselves.
-* We maintain branches named 7.x, 6.x, etc. These are release branches.
+* We maintain branches named 9.x, 8.x, etc. These are release branches.
 From these branches, we make new tags for patch and minor versions.

 ## Coding style
 * Do write comments.
 You don't have to comment every line, but if you come up with something thats a bit complex/weird, just leave a comment.
 Bear in mind that you will probably leave the project at some point and that other people will read your code.
 Undocumented huge amounts of code are nearly worthless!